fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 }
 ```

-The gauge will look like as shown below:
+The gauge will look as shown below:

 {% embed_chart gauges-and-widgets-angular-example-8.js %}

 Click [here](http://jsfiddle.net/fusioncharts/PwP4L/) to edit the above chart.

-## Configure outer and inner radius
+## Configure Outer and Inner Radius

 Based on the data values provided, the gauge automatically calculates the outer and inner radii for the color range scale.
 You can, however, explicitly set the radii for the gauge using the following attributes: